Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Bolognese dog in black background

 The Bolognese is a member of the Bichon family but isn’t as peppy as the Bichon Frise.
-In fact, this breed is very laid back, preferring to veg on the couch most of the time.
-Families looking for a playful dog with Labrador-esque energy will want to steer clear of this breed.
+They are very laid back and prefer to relax on the couch most of the time.
+Families looking for a playful dog with Labrador-like energy will want to steer clear of this breed.

-Despite their quiet, low-energy demeanor, the Bolognese is friendly and enjoys quality time with its owners.
-This breed is perfect for those who want a snuggly best friend who likes to hang out.
+Despite their quiet, low-energy demeanor, the Bolognese is friendly and enjoys quality time with their owners.
+They are perfect for those who want a snuggly best friend who likes to hang out.

 Pros